DanJunior78/Repetier-Server-Telegram-Bot/README.md

   Please use new Configuration JSON or if you know how to modifiy your existing.
 Check for differences.

 V05.000: Bugfixes, implemented FR001: Send picture after print finished, removed telegram message - repetier server message due to exceeding telegram bot limits, which will be fixed in V1.0.0, which will be the next version of my software.

+V1.0.2:
+Exchange of the core. new functions, better user experience, more stability, easy handling for debug information (and sending it to the support), setup tool for windows.

 # Additional information & support request